hoffmann-muki/llm-conflict-monitoring-eval/experiments/README.md

 # Experiments

 Pipelines, prompting strategies, and shell scripts for running classification experiments.
+Scripts reuse the shared samples plus the JSON schema so that Ollama and ConfliBERT always see the same rows and structured outputs.

 ## Structure